Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 It was made to assist me in remastring Mount & Blade

-## **Note:** Currently, the tool only supports three types of maps in specific folders: Albedo/Diffuse, Normal, and Height.
+## **Note:** Currently, the tool only currently supports three types of maps in specific folders: Albedo/Diffuse, Normal, and Height.
+You must have all 3 to give to the tool

 ## How To Use: